-(January 9, 2021)
+(March 20, 2021)

-Plaintiffs Red Lake Band of Chippewa Indians, White Earth Band of Ojibwe, Honor the Earth, and the Sierra Club ("Plaintiffs") bring this action against Defendant United States Army Corps of Engineers ("Defendant"), alleging violations of the National Environmental Policy Act ("NEPA"), the Clean Water Act ("CWA"), the Rivers and Harbors Act ("RHA"), and Defendant's permitting regulations.
-See Compl. ¶¶ 183-217, ECF No. 1.
-Specifically, Plaintiffs challenge Defendant's issuance of a permit to Enbridge Energy, Limited Partnership ("Enbridge"), authorizing Enbridge to discharge dredged and fill material into waters of the United States under Section 404 of the CWA and to cross waters protected by Section 10 of the RHA (the "Permit") in its construction of a replacement for the Line 3 oil pipeline, which transports oil from Canada to Wisconsin, traversing North Dakota and Minnesota.
-See id. ¶¶ 3, 4, 7.
-Plaintiffs seek declaratory and injunctive relief, including that the Permit issued to Enbridge be vacated and that pipeline construction be enjoined.
-On the same day Plaintiffs filed their Complaint, they also filed a [2] Motion for Preliminary Injunction, asking the Court to preliminarily enjoin the Permit issued to Enbridge until Defendant "completes the legally required review of the pipelines."
-Pls.'
-Mot. for Prelim.
-Inj. at 1.
+Plaintiff Friends of the Headwaters ("Plaintiff") brings this action against Defendant United States Army Corps of Engineers ("Defendant" or "the Corps"), alleging violations of the National Environmental Policy Act ("NEPA"), the Clean Water Act ("CWA"), and the Corps' permitting regulations.
+See Am.
+Compl. ¶¶ 104-186, ECF No. 13.
+Specifically, Plaintiff challenges the Corps' issuance of a permit to Enbridge Energy, Limited Partnership ("Enbridge"), authorizing Enbridge to discharge dredged and fill material into waters of the United States under the CWA and to cross waters protected by the Rivers and Harbors Act in its construction of a replacement for the Line 3 oil pipeline, which transports oil from Canada to Wisconsin, traversing North Dakota and Minnesota.
+See id. ¶ 3.
+Plaintiff seeks declaratory and injunctive relief, including that the authorizations issued to Enbridge be vacated and that pipeline construction be enjoined.

-Presently before the Court is Enbridge's [19] Motion to Intervene as a Defendant.
+Presently before the Court is Enbridge's [6] Motion to Intervene as a Defendant.
 Enbridge seeks to intervene as of right as a defendant in accordance with Federal Rule of Civil Procedure 24(a), or in the alternative, to permissively intervene in accordance with Rule 24(b).
+Neither

-Mot. to Intervene at 1.
-Neither Plaintiffs nor Defendant oppose Enbridge's motion.
-See ECF Nos.
-20, 22.
+Plaintiff nor the Corps opposes Enbridge's motion.
+See id.
 Upon consideration of Enbridge's motion, the relevant legal authorities, and the record as a whole, the Court finds that Enbridge is entitled to intervene as a matter of right under Federal Rule of Civil Procedure 24(a).
 Accordingly, the Court shall GRANT Enbridge's Motion to Intervene.